mateusjunges/mateusjunges/README.md

 [![Header](https://raw.githubusercontent.com/mateusjunges/mateusjunges/master/readme-header.png "Header")][qualp]

 # Hello!
 My name is Mateus Junges and I'm a computer engineering student at [UEPG][uepg].
-I'm from Brazil, living in Ponta Grossa and currently working at [QualP][qualp].
+I'm from Brazil, living in Ponta Grossa and currently working as a Software Engineer at [QualP][qualp].
 You can find me on [![Twitter][twitter_icon]][twitter] and [![Linkedin][linkedin_icon]][linkedin].

 ## 🔧 Technologies & Tools